judka-uriel/uriel-book/uriel_en.md

 | (Beresheet [37:9](https://www.sefaria.org/Genesis.37.9)) |
 {: .chapter #dream-second title="Second Dream (China)"}

-2.1. *Here is the second dream that came on the night before the third
+2.1.
+Here is my second dream that came on the night before the third
 millennium: I dreamed that everyone around me was learning Chinese.
 When I asked why they were doing this, they answered that now everyone must know Chinese.
 Then they showed me a globe.
-And on the globe all the continents were painted in a single yellow color — the same color that is usually used to paint China on the political map of the world.*
+And on the globe all the continents were painted in a single yellow color — the same color that is usually used to paint China on the political map of the world.

 The meaning of this dream is to warn of the growing global ambitions of the Chinese Communist Party to extend its power over the entire world: first through